 - draw in tourists

-- instill a sense of patriotism in ethnic Macedonians.
+- instill a sense of patriotism in ethnic North Macedonians.

-But not everyone agrees that it was a good idea to spend such huge sums of money on big government and civic buildings as well as hundreds of statues scattered around the capital.
-We won’t argue the merits of either side here, and we don’t know what Skopje looked like before, but it’s undoubtedly very lovely now.
+But not everyone agrees that it was a good idea to spend what some see as staggering sums of money on government and civic buildings, as well as hundreds of statues scattered around the capital.
+We don’t know what Skopje looked like before, and we’re not taking sides in the argument, but it’s undoubtedly lovely now.

-All of the new construction we saw was along the The Vardar River in central Skopje.
-Standing proudly on the west side of the river, a number of gleaming, Neo-classical government offices, museums, and a new opera house are the keystone of the program.
+Like most visitors to the city, most of the new construction we saw was along the The Vardar River in central Skopje.
+On the west side of the river, a number of gleaming, Neo-classical government offices, museums, and a new opera house are the keystone of the program.

-Directly across the river from this string of attractive buildings is a tree-lined promenade with so many inviting outdoor attractions and restaurants that it’s difficult to tell where one ends and another begins.
-This beautiful section of the river could rival any waterfront in Europe.
+Directly across the river from this string of attractive buildings is a tree-lined promenade with so many inviting shops and restaurants that it’s difficult to tell where one ends and another begins.
+This beautiful section of the river could rival any appealing waterfront in Europe.

 A few hundred yards north, the nearly 600 year-old Stone Bridge forms the top of the “T” where we left the realm of fancy new buildings and entered the world of grand plazas, huge statues, and geyser-like fountains.
-We don’t know who designed this wonderland of patriotic kitsch, but it’s a good bet there was a stop in Las Vegas for some inspiration.
+We don’t know who designed this wonderland display of patriotic kitsch, but it’s a good bet there was a visit to Las Vegas for some inspiration.

-The warriors stand guard over a large, snow-white plaza with a kid-friendly fountain in the center and benches on all sides.
-With all his madcap running and hysterical laughing, this little boy had a hard time staying dry.
+The warriors stand guard over a large, snow-white plaza with a kid-friendly fountain and benches on all sides.
+With all his madcap running and hysterical laughing, this little boy was good entertainment for the bench-warmers.

 At the other end of the T directly in front of the entrance to the Old Bazaar, a giant bronze statue of Alexander’s father, the warrior King Philip of Macedon, overlooks a smaller square.

 At the base of the column, a young Alexander sits between his loving mother Olympia and father Philip.